 The big thing in what we do here is collaboration, by bringing new ears and performers into the picture, you get fresh ideas and energy.

-Lloyd, prolific songwriter that he is, knocked this up whilst on holiday in Italy and sent me this from his holiday villa:
+Lloyd, prolific songwriter that he is, knocked this up whilst on holiday and sent me this from his holiday villa in Italy:

 The above is exactly what he sent me with a tad of compression just so the volume fits with the other items on this page.